 Who said we can’t use bricks to build a greenhouse??
 While building your entire greenhouse would basically defeat the purpose of it, we can still use bricks for a strong and sturdy base.

-This type of greenhouse is quite classy and gives you the best of both worlds: an aesthetically pleasing cover and structure, and a pretty much indestructible base that will weather all storms.
+I think that this type of potting shed is quite classy and gives you the best of both worlds: an aesthetically pleasing cover and structure, and a pretty much indestructible base that will weather all storms.
 A metal or vinyl frame with a clear, transparent cover and exposed brickwork is the best combination for this look.

 There are quite a few material options for covers, but the most popular are glass and plexiglass.